 Before getting braces, you should already have a good oral hygiene routine established that you can build upon once orthodontics are added to the mix.
 Taking care of your teeth while you have braces is extremely important because there is a much higher risk for tooth decay in areas that are harder to clean.
 Part of a good oral hygiene routine is also seeing the dentist regularly.
 If you don’t have a general dentist, check out this advice on how to choose a dentist from our dental friends at Dental Studio of Pasadena.

 At minimum without braces, you should be brushing your teeth twice a day, but if you are able to, brushing after every meal is the most helpful.
-This can help remove debris from in between your teeth and prevent any plaque buildup.
-You should also be flossing around three times a week at minimum to remove food that may have been lodged between your teeth.
+This can help remove debris in between your teeth and prevent any plaque buildup.
+You should also be flossing around three times a week at a minimum to remove food that may have been lodged between your teeth.
 To make flossing easier, we recommend floss threaders and waterpiks!
 Once you have braces, it is even more imperative to brush your teeth every time you eat and floss as often as possible.